 During the initial consultation with your surgeon you will have the opportunity to ask questions and discuss available surgical options.
 Based on your previous history and reported symptoms, your surgeon will recommend further testing in order to find the best surgical option for you.

-After the surgical consultation, our office will verify with your insurance company your benefits and requirements for bariatric surgery in Marylandas mandated by your insurance plan.
-Within a week after consultation, our insurance specialist will call you to advise on what must be completed in order to obtain coverage for bariatric surgery.
+After the surgical consultation, our office will verify with your insurance company your benefits and requirements for bariatric surgery in Maryland as mandated by your insurance plan.
+Our specialized insurance specialist will call you to advise on what must be completed in order to obtain coverage for bariatric surgery.
 This same specialist will be coordinating further collection of documents for approval before surgery.

 Consultation by our bariatric dietician should be scheduled after your initial surgical consultation.
-The dietician will determine the extent of education you will need prior to surgery.
+The dietician will provide the required education needed prior to surgery.
 This education varies between primary bariatric surgery patients and those who are seeking revision bariatric surgery.

-Your follow up visit with the bariatric surgeon in Maryland will be scheduled close to completion of your work up and non-surgical weight loss program.
+Your follow up visit with the bariatric surgeon will be scheduled close to completion of your work up and non-surgical weight loss program.
 By that time, you probably will be well prepared, but again write down all questions you might have to discuss with your surgeon.
 At this appointment results of all tests will be reviewed with you and a final decision would be made about type of proposed bariatric procedure and any associated recommended surgery (hiatal hernia repair, gall bladder removal and etc).
-To minimize your risks and to facilitate laparoscopic approach, you might be recommended to do Preoperative Liquid Protein diet for 2-4 weeks prior to surgery.
+To minimize your risks and to facilitate laparoscopic approach, you might be recommended to do Preoperative Liquid Protein diet.